 Well, do you know what?

-I used to be absolutely obsessive about applying sun sun cream because if I got if I got a tiny bit, missed a tiny bit, I would sometimes burn and I would I would it really upset me.
+For those who know, I used to be absolutely obsessive about applying sun cream because if I got if I got a tiny bit, missed a tiny bit, I would sometimes burn and it really upset me.

-you know, uh midday, but generally not wearing sunscreen and or sun cream as we call it, and and and not um not trying not to go out at stupid times of day.
+And so I started doing stuff like wearing a hat in the peak, you know, midday, but generally not wearing sunscreen and or sun cream, as we call it, and not trying not to go out at stupid times of day.

-So if you're gonna go for a swim, particularly in the early stages of holiday, go it go in the morning before the before the the rays are getting really bad.
+So if you're going to go for a swim, particularly in the early stages of your holiday, go in the morning before the rays are getting really bad.

-Don't go don't go for an hour swimming at midday because you're gonna get burned.
+Don't go for an hour swimming at midday because you're going to get burned.

 Yes, I've heard that.